 Cyclists and pedestrians hold the same rights as drivers do while on the road.
 Here are a few tips to help you share the road and ensure that non-motorists stay just as safe.

 Non-motorists are vulnerable and highly susceptible to injury in the absence of protection.

-The vast majority of cyclist casualty crashes (85%) involve a vehicle, usually a car.
-An error that might result in a minor incident for a vehicle occupant might result in an incident with major consequences for a cyclist or pedestrian.
+83% of cyclist casualties involve another vehicle, usually a car .
+A minor incident for a vehicle occupant may result in a major accident for a cyclist or pedestrian.

 As drivers, it is important to recognise this vulnerability by maintaining an appropriate distance between your vehicle and non-motorists on the road.

 Under current law in most Australian states, it is required that vehicles remain at least one metre away from bicycles on the road, and 1.5 metres away in areas with a speed limit over 60km/h.